Recipe for Reiki Credibility

 • Do you practice Reiki self-treatment every day?

-Here is the DEALBREAKER.
-Daily self-practice is the most important way that we develop our understanding of Reiki.
-Someone who recognizes Reiki as a healing practice (like meditation and yoga) and who actually practices daily self-treatment, will be able to support you with greater depth and confidence than someone who regards Reiki merely as a treatment for others, or for when she’s not feeling well.
+Here is the absolute DEALBREAKER.
+(Did I emphasize that enough?)
+Daily self-practice is how we develop our understanding of Reiki.
+Someone who recognizes Reiki as a spiritual healing practice (like meditation and yoga) and who actually practices daily self-treatment is able to support you with greater depth and confidence than someone who regards Reiki merely as a treatment for others, or for when she’s not feeling well.
 Why would you want to receive a treatment from a practitioner who doesn’t value Reiki enough to use it to protect and maintain her own health and well-being?

 Keep in mind that you don’t need a professional to receive a Reiki treatment.
 You can receive a Reiki treatment from a friend who practices.
 But if you are paying someone who considers herself to be a Reiki professional, make sure she meets your professional standards.